-The Adviser is a Delaware limited liability company that is a wholly owned subsidiary of Coller Private Market Secondaries Holdings, LLC, which is a wholly owned subsidiary of CICAP Limited joint venture between affiliates of Grosvenor Capital Management, L.P. ("GCMLP") and CION Investment Group, LLC ("CION") and is controlled by CION.
-The Adviser is a registered with the Commission as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and will serve as investment adviser to for the Initial Fund pursuant to an investment advisory management agreement (the "Investment Advisory Management Agreement"), which has been will be approved by the Board of Trustees of the Initial Fund, including a majority of the trustees who are not "interested persons" (as defined in Section 2(a)(19) of the 1940 Act) of the Initial Fund, and by the Initial Fund's initial sole shareholder, in the manner required by Sections 15(a) and (c) of the 1940 Act.
-The Applicants are not currently seeking any exemptions from the provisions of the 1940 Act with respect to the Investment Advisory Management Agreement.
-The Adviser will be responsible for managing the investment activities of the Initial Fund and the Initial Fund's business affairs.
+The Adviser is a Delaware limited liability company that is a wholly owned subsidiary of Mirae Asset Global-Investments Co., Ltd controlled by Hamilton Lane Incorporated.
+The Adviser is registered with the Commission as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and will-serves as investment adviser for each of the Initial Tender Offer Funds pursuant to an investment management agreement-(the "Investment Management Agreement"), which will be, each of which has been approved by the Board of Trustees of the Initialapplicable Tender Offer Fund, including a majority of the trustees who are not "interested persons" (as defined in Section 2(a)(19) of the 1940 Act) of the Initial such Tender Offer Fund, and by the Initial-Fund's such Tender Offer Fund's shareholders, in the manner required by Sections 15(a) and (c) of the 1940 Act.
+In addition, the Adviser will serve as the investment adviser to HLCIF pursuant to an investment management agreement (together with the investment management agreement of each Tender Offer Fund, the "Investment Management Agreements") which will be approved by the Board of Trustees of HLCIF, including a majority of the trustees who are not "interested persons" (as defined in Section 2(a)(19) of the 1940 Act) of HLCIF, and by HLCIF's initial sole shareholder, in the manner required by Sections 15(a) and (c) of the 1940 Act.
+The Applicants are not currently seeking any exemptions from the provisions of the 1940 Act with respect to the Investment Management Agreements.
+The Adviser is responsible for managing the investment activities of the Tender Offer Funds and their business affairs, and the Adviser will be responsible for managing the investment activities of the Initial Fund and the Initial Fund's business affairs.